TCattd/wordpress-starter-kit/README.md

 5. [EditorConfig](https://editorconfig.org/) file to follow [WordPress codings standars](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).
 6. Several recommended [WordPress plugins for theme development](https://developer.wordpress.org/themes/getting-started/setting-up-a-development-environment/).
 For use during development.

-## How to develop with this kit
+## Quick Docs
 * Download this repository (don't clone it).
 Download it using the button: Code -> Download Zip.
 Use this files in your new project.
 * If you don't use any of the included plugins, delete them from your project.
 * Picostrap already included auto-compilation for it's SCSS files and a live-reload feature built in.
-You don't need to install anything.
+You don't need to install anything extra.
+* Use the /sass/ folder (inside the child-theme) to host your SCSS.
+Don't use simple and plain CSS.
+Don't touch the style.css (main or child theme).
+Always use SCSS.
+* Use the /js/ folder (inside the child-theme) to host your Javascript.
+[Enqueue your JS files](https://developer.wordpress.org/themes/basics/including-css-javascript/) properly from within your theme.
+* Use the /images/ folder (inside the child-theme) to host your images.
+* Use the /fonts/ folder (inside the child-theme) to host your custom fonts.
 * Use your local dev enviroment to develop your new theme.
 If you don't have a local dev enviroment, we recommend [Local WP](https://localwp.com/).
 * Configure your local WordPress instance with [WP_DEBUG enabled](https://developer.wordpress.org/themes/getting-started/setting-up-a-development-environment/#wp_debug).
 * Update any development plugin included.
 Then enable the ones you want to use during development.